-Christchurch fire: Emergency services responding to blaze at property linked to Mongrel Mob - NZ Herald
+Fire rips through Mongrel Mob pad in Chch - emergency services responding

 Fire crews arrived to find a two-storey house well-involved in fire.

-Police are telling people to leave the area near the fire, saying it is an active crime scene.
+A reporter at the scene said police are armed and telling people to leave the area near the fire, saying it is an active crime scene.

-Four fire engines are in attendance and there are no indications of anyone being in the house.
+The road has been cordoned off and about five fire trucks and up to 15 police cars are attending.

+A post on the Canterbury Fire and Emergency Facebook page asked people to avoid the area.